apcamargo/WillItCode/README.md

 - `protein_pi`: Isoelectric point of the protein translated from the longest ORF.
 - `codon_entropy`: Shannon entropy computed with the codon frequencies of the largest ORF.
 The values are scaled relative to the maximum possible entropy so that they fall into the [0,1] range.
 - `snr`: The signal-to-noise ratio in the ORF, as described by C. Pian et al. (2016).
 The Discrete Fourier Transform is used to detect a period-3 peak and the strength of the signal is computed by taking the ratio between the peak and the average power spectrum of the ORF.
-- `log_hmmer_score`: Log-transformed score of the first hit found by `hmmsearch` in the Pfam database.
+- `hmmer_score`: Score of the first hit found by `hmmsearch` in the Pfam database.
 Uses the protein sequence translated from the longest ORF as the query for the search.